Frequently Asked Questions

 Where are contributions held and how are funds distributed?

-Contributions go directly to Seven Canyons Cares, Inc. Most funds are held in an investment account at the Arizona Community Foundation.
+Contributions go directly to 7C Cares, Inc. Most funds are held in an investment account at the Arizona Community Foundation.
 Grants are issued from a local bank account.

 How can donations be made, and are they tax-deductible?